LS706 Audio Post-production Made Easy and Cheap

 - How a DAW can be used to minimize or eliminate background noise (even including the barking dog down the street)

 - How a DAW can be used to move or remove sounds at the phrase, word, and phoneme levels

 - How a DAW can be used to emphasize or deemphasize frequencies in your voice, resulting in a bold, professional sound

 - The next steps and resources on learning, practicing, and perfecting these skills

 Adobe Audition and Audacity.

-Kevin Lange is a senior instructional designer with Expedia.
-Since 2005, Kevin has worked as a facilitator, instructional designer, project/program manager, and learning strategist within academic and corporate learning environments, including Fortune 100 and Global 500 companies such as American Express and Sony.
+Kevin Lange is a consultant with Immersion Learning, focusing on learning strategies, standards, and best practices.
+Since 2005, Kevin has worked as a facilitator, instructional designer, project/program manager, and learning strategist within academic and Fortune 500/Global 500 companies such as Citi, Expedia, American Express, and Sony.
 Previously, he worked in the broadcast industry in various roles as an announcer, copywriter, production director, news director, and general manager.
-Kevin holds bachelor’s degrees in radio-television and speech communication from Southern Illinois University as well as an MBA from Indiana State University, and he is completing his MEd in educational technology with the University of Florida.
+Kevin holds bachelor's degrees in radio-television and speech communication from Southern Illinois University as well as an MBA from Indiana State University and an MEd in educational technology with the University of Florida.